MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-export-import-folders.md

 ## Import the folders

 1. Go to [make.powerapps.com](https://make.preview.powerapps.com/) and **ensure you are in the environment where you want to import the folders**.
-You can check this in the top right corner of the screen under **Environment**.
+You can check this in the top right corner of the screen under **Environments**.

 2. In the left navigation pane, select **Solutions**, and then select **Switch to classic**.